kernelcrash/msx-rom-and-floppy-emulator/README.md

    So the rules are:

      - ends in .konami4 then the rom is treated as Konami4
+     - ends in .konami5 then the rom is treated as Konami5 (though there is no SCC emulated.
+This format is purely for carts that are in the KonamiWithSCC format and can operate with a PSG)
      - ends in .ascii8  then the rom is treated as Ascii8
      - ends in .ascii16 then the rom is treated as Ascii16
      - anything else is treated as a generic 16 or 32K rom.